Pronunciation of 'Pseudorhipsalis'

 English (United States)

-A genus of epiphytic cacti native to tropical regions, often found growing on trees.
+A genus of epiphytic cacti native to tropical regions, often found in Central and South America.

 Latin